eosphoros-ai/DB-GPT/docs/docs/quickstart.md

 :::info note
 - Detailed installation and deployment tutorials can be found in [Installation](/docs/installation).
-- This page only introduces deployment based on ChatGPT proxy and local Vicuna model.
+- This page only introduces deployment based on ChatGPT proxy and local glm model.
 :::

 ## Environmental preparation